Creative Workshops:

 “Ladies and gentlemen, we are poor, not rich.
 We can't afford to waste materials or time.
 All art starts with a material, and therefore we have first to investigate what our material can do."

-This workshop combines an introduction to the history of paper sculpture, a series of guided group exercises, and one-to-one tuition, research, and discovery.
+This workshop combines an introduction to the history and practice of paper sculpture with a series of guided group exercises, and one-to-one tuition, research, and discovery.

 Participants work experimentally towards making individual pieces and large-scale group sculptures.
 Closing discussions provide a forum to share what has been learnt.
-The material can be delivered as a one-off workshop and as a series.
+This material can be delivered as a one-off workshop or as a course.

 Objectives